-So, whether you want to remotely access a computer or provide remote tech support you’ll need to set up VNC.
+So, whether you want remote access to a computer or provide remote tech support, you’ll need to set up VNC.

 Setting up your VNC isn’t difficult.
 You’ll need to know either the computer’s IP address or its fully qualified free domain name and password.

 Once you have this information here are the steps you must take for setting this up on a Windows system:

 - Go to RealVNC and sign up for a free “home subscription” account.

 - Download and install RealVNC on the remote computer.
 Make sure to keep the default options.